• Skip to main content

 Larger fragments may prove to be more stubborn and therefore require the assistance of your dentist to remove.
 Use the link above for more details.

-g) The return of normal sensations.
+g) Monitoring the return of normal sensations.

 1) Events typically associated with normal healing –